Tarantula (DC Comics): Catalina Flores

-Working with Tad Ryerstad (Nite-Wing), Nightwing was able to have Tarantula arrested for the murder of Redhorn, although in the process the wanted vigilante Tad was arrested as well.
-Mateo was determined to have his sister released, angered that Catalina was arrested with the help of a dubious vigilante.
-After she was released, Tarantula aided Blockbuster in his revenge campaign on Nightwing.
-When ordered to kill Grayson's girlfriend, Barbara Gordon, she instead manipulated a dinner engagement between the two in such a manner that caused Barbara to break up with Grayson.
+Working with Tad Ryerstad (Nite-Wing), Nightwing has Tarantula arrested for the murder of Redhorn, although Ryerstad - also a wanted vigilante - is arrested as well.
+After being released from prison, Tarantula aids Blockbuster in his revenge campaign on Nightwing.
+When ordered to kill Grayson's girlfriend, Barbara Gordon, she instead manipulates a dinner engagement between the two in such a manner that caused Gordon to break up with Grayson.